tofof/ckan-modlists/README.md

 * **UI Scale** --- 110%
 * **Toolbar App Icon Scale** --- 93%

 #### In-Game Mods Settings (clicking on the mod button in toolbar)
 * **E.V.E.** --- Click the arrows over until you get to the City Lights Manager tab, then set `_CityOverlayDetailSca...` to `0.072` for better city lights at night.
 * **Distant Object Enhancement** --- Enable flares and names, Max out the flare saturation (100%), brightness (150%), and size (100%), show debris flares (15% bright), render distant vessels at max slider distance, do not dim the skybox.
 Alternatively, edit the .cfg file in the `GameData` directory, and set the maximum sky brightness to 225% for a more vivid night sky on Kerbin (and much much more vivid in the map view).
 * **Chatterer** --- Chatter frequency 90-180s, then in beeps tab SSTV frequency (no sstv),  sstv on science transmitted (on), sstv vol (6%) then in AAE tab bg1 (20%), bg2 (30%), only in IVA (on), breath volume (50%), airlock (100%), wind (10%), then in settings tab instachatter on singlequote, insta-sstv on semicolon.
+* **ScanSat** --- turn Toolbar Menu (off) to get rid of the annoying popup behavior, and definitely have Show Ground Tracks (on), and consider setting its child setting Active Vessel Only (off).
+Note that you can disable all ScanSat scanning activity from all vessels with a single errant click on the Background Scanning tab, so be careful in that one.
+* **Craft Manager** (VAB) --- kerbalx integration (no), replace load button (yes) --- far superior to the stock craft load dialog
+* **Alternative Resource Display** (flight) --- show rate change values (on), show rates for parts (on), rate style **Up/Down+Text** is much nicer

+## Hiding mod buttons with Janitor's Closet
-* **All Mods (Janitor's Closet)** --- Alt-rightclick on most toolbar icons and choose 'hide everywhere'.
+Alt-rightclick on most toolbar icons and choose 'hide everywhere'.
 Put items back into certain scenes (builder, map/trackingstation, in-flight) on an individual basis.
 Some may be unclickable, like KER.
 Unfortunately, sometimes it seems that janitor's closet dies until the game is restarted.

+#### Useful mods to leave showing on each scene
+* **VAB** --- Tags, Goto, KER, RCS Build Aid, Antenna Helper, WASD Camera, AmpYear, EditorExtensions, Stage Recovery
+* **Tracking Station** --- ScanSat, Goto, Waypoint Manager, KER, Alarm Clock, Antenna Helper, Slingshotter
+* **Flight** --- Docking Alignment Indicator, AmpYear, Stage Recovery, Slingshotter, Alternate Resource Display, Alarm Clock, KER, Waypoint Manager, Goto, ScanSat, **ScienceAlert**, Antenna Helper